brandonTheProgram/Cube-Evader/README.md

 # To Use

   • This project runs on the Unity engine so make sure you have the latest version installed before attempting to run this project.
-The       project folder is "Cube Evader".
+The       project folder is "How to make a Video Game".

 # Controls